 Switched Outlet Wiring Diagrams

-Wiring Diagrams For Switched and Half Switched Outlets
+Wiring Diagrams For Switched and Half Switched Split Receptacle Outlets

 Dear Mr. Electrician: Where do I find switched outlet wiring diagrams?

-Alternatively it is possible to have a split outlet where one half of the outlet is switched and the other half is live at all times.
-There are two switched outlet wiring diagrams further below that depict split outlet wiring.
+Alternatively, it is possible to have a split outlet where one half of the outlet is switched, and the other half is live at all times.
+Two switched outlet wiring diagrams further below depict split outlet wiring.

-If your intent is to convert a switched outlet to hot at all times in order to control a ceiling fan or light from the existing switch, then you should click here to read my blog post with photos about doing that.
+If you intend to convert a switched outlet to hot at all times to control a ceiling fan or light from the existing switch, you should click here to read my blog post with photos about how to do that.

 Switched outlet wiring diagram depicts the electrical power entering the switched electrical receptacle outlet box where a two wire cable goes to the switch and another two wire cable feeds power to another outlet that is live at all times.

-Switched outlet wiring diagram depicts the electrical power from the circuit breaker panel entering the switched electrical receptacle outlet box where a two wire cable goes to the switch and another two wire cable feeds power to another outlet that is live at all times.
+The switched outlet wiring diagram depicts the electrical power from the circuit breaker panel entering the switched electrical receptacle outlet box where a two-wire cable goes to the switch and another two-wire cable feeds power to another outlet that is live at all times.

 The wiring diagram above shows how switched outlets are often wired.
 Although Article 404.2(C) in the National Electrical Code (NFPA 70) requires that a wall switch controlling a light fixture also has a neutral conductor available, switches controlling outlets are exempt from this requirement.

-The neutral conductor is required for lights in case the standard wall switch is changed to a smart home device or other type of control such as a timer.
+The neutral conductor is required for lights if the standard wall switch is changed to a smart home device or another type of control, such as a timer.

-I think it is a good idea to include the neutral for a wall switch controlling an outlet anyway because the regular wall switch could still be changed to a smart home device which usually needs a neutral conductor to function.
+It is a good idea to include the neutral for a wall switch controlling an outlet anyway because the regular wall switch could still be changed to a smart home device, which usually needs a neutral conductor to function.

 It has been a common practice among the uninformed to use the equipment grounding conductor as a neutral whenever a neutral is unavailable.
 That is an unsafe practice and could be a shock hazard.